IDEA4RC/idea4rc-helm-capsule/README.md

 Now the OMOP Vocabulary can be created by downloading the file stored in the following GitHub repo: https://github.com/IDEA4RC/idea4rc-capsule-omop-dictionary/blob/main/idea4rc-capsule-omop-dictionary.dump

-And applying it the capsule OMOP instance:
+And applying it to the Capsule's OMOP instance:
 ```
 omop_pod_name=$(microk8s.kubectl get pods -n datamesh|grep omop|awk '{print $1}')